martppa/omni-mvi/README.md

 }
 ```

 `testConstructor()` function will construct you host under a controlled context to allow state and effects recording.
 It returns a `TestResult` object that contains a list of emitted states and a list of emitted effects.
-Call evaluate to get inline access to it's properties.
+Call evaluate to get inline access to its properties.

 ### Intents testing
 Call `testIntent()` to capture any emitted state or effect.
 Call `evaluate` to get inline access to resulting data: